Madhavsharmaa/RailSarthi/README.md

 <br>

 ## 📝 Notes
-🔹 Install Mysql, pip
+🔹 Install Mysql, pip<br>
-🔹 Install all the libraries used in the training_proj.py file 🔹 Upload the stations.csv on Mysql as in the database to be named as 'stations_db' and 'stations' the name of Table.
+🔹 Install all the libraries used in the training_proj.py file<br>
+🔹 Upload the stations.csv on Mysql as in the database to be named as 'stations_db' and 'stations' the name of Table.

 <br>
 <br>

 ## Contact
-For any queries or suggestions, feel free to reach out:
+For any queries or suggestions, feel free to reach out:<br>
-Email: smsmadhavsharma@gmail.com
+Email: smsmadhavsharma@gmail.com<br>
 GitHub: Madhavsharmaa